 On Tu B’Av in Israel, restaurants as well as music, dance, and theater festivals all try to capitalize on this romantic holiday by promoting events for lovers.

 We strive to provide you the best customer service, in addition to top of the line quality products.
-All products listed by us are new; we do not deal with used items.
 We will be here for you with any question or need.
 Don't hesitate to contact us.

 If you have a shop or are a distributor, or want to sell our jewels and products at parties, working places, fairs - contact us and we will give you all relevant information and support.

 Shipping Information: by Registered Post or by EMS - expedited post.

 We offer a special Bluenoemi promotion of Israeli designer jewelry: FREE SHIPPING WORLDWIDE for minimum orders of 50 USD!
 Enter COUPON code : "free-shipping" upon checkout.
 Please note that the system doesn't accept more than 1 coupon code or discount per order.

 We accept Paypal and main credit cards - Visa and Mastercard.
 You do not need to have a Paypal account in order to pay with your credit card, and you never share your financial information with anybody using PAYPAL SECURE PAYMENT!